 The focus and nature of the internship should be aligned with the following:

 - The internship should be in the student's field of study.
 If it is not, very strong documentation will be required to prove that there will be fulfillment of the educational objectives for the student's current degree program at his/her/their home institution.

 - All tasks assigned must be necessary for the completion of the student internship program.

 - A student may participate in an internship with or without wages or other compensation, and full-time employment is permitted.
 To be employed, the student needs the approval of the exchange program's responsible officer (ISSO & HR) and the student's home institution's dean or academic advisor.

-- The internship must be for at least 32 hours per week, and tasks may consist of no more than 20 percent clerical work.
-It cannot be purely clerical in nature.
+- The internship require at least 32 hours per week, and tasks may consist of no more than 20 percent clerical work.
+It cannot be purely clerical.

-- The internship must expose the participant to American techniques, methodologies, and technology, expand upon the participant's existing knowledge and skills, and not duplicate the student intern's prior experience.
+- The internship must expose the participant to American techniques, methodologies, and technology.
+It must expand upon the participant's existing knowledge and skills, and not duplicate any prior experience.

 - Internships cannot place a student intern in any position that involves the following:

-- any position, occupation, or business that could bring the Exchange Visitor Program or the University into notoriety or disrepute.
+- Any position, occupation, or business that could bring the Exchange Visitor Program or UMass Lowell into disrepute